 A US manufacturing company implementing Hoshin realised that its factories were measuring Cost of Poor Quality differently; alignment removed the disparities and led to better understanding of quality issues across the company.

-4. Simple, consistent tools help support capability for delivery
+4. Simple, consistent tools help support the capability for delivery

-If everyone is using the same five tools: the X-Matrix, the Action Plan, the Bowling Chart, the Metric A3 and the Countermeasure A3, they have what it takes to define, develop, measure, track, fix and thus deliver success.
+If everyone uses the same five tools: the x-matrix, the action plan, the bowling chart, the metric A3, and the countermeasure A3, they have what it takes to define, develop, measure, track, fix and deliver success.

 The proof:

-The Operations Director of travel company used Hoshin Kanri to build consistency and capability across his direct reports, and thus focus action on key indicators rather than just on firefighting.
+The Operations Director of airline company used Hoshin Kanri to build consistency and capability across his direct reports, and thus focus action on key indicators rather than firefighting.

 5. Hoshin Kanri invests power in data, not departments

-Where Hoshin Kanri is administered centrally, either through automated systems or neutral administrators, data no longer becomes a tool that can be interpreted by individual departments, and decisions become less politicised.
+Where Hoshin Kanri is administered centrally, either through automated systems or neutral administrators, data no longer becomes a tool that individual departments can interpret, making decisions less politicized.

 The proof: